tandav/henon-map/README.md

 # Henon-Map
-web visualisation of henon map
+Web visualisation of henon map.

+Most areas of the map are boring.
+So there is a map of "coolness" in the background which highlighting some enteresting areas.
+This map was drawn by specific empiric "coolness formula".

 ![screenshot](screenshot.png)